DarkaMaul/fluffy-octo-train/docs/food.md

 </figure>

 * **When**: Usually after 2h/2h30 of walking or when one of us was feeling hungry
 * **What**: Cereals bars.
 There are multiple types in Chile, but it is hard to always find the same ones.
 Our favorite were the NatureValley, but we also loved Soul and Protein.
-However, the most available ones were the Quakkers, not super tasty.
+However, the most available ones were the Quakers, not super tasty.
 To reach the expected calories count, sometimes we had to take 2 or 3 bars for a single break.
 * **Alexis' bonus**: None.
 * **Calorie count**:
     * Alexis: 200